• Home

 Lowfield Heath Church

-Funds have been provided for extensive repairs to the church of St Michael and All Angels (listed grade 2*).
+More than £60,000 of funds have been provided over time to support extensive repairs to the church of St Michael and All Angels (listed grade 2*).

 Picture